 This array contains information about the behavior and the appearance in the Input Form of every table field.
 The field name is the key, and, again, the value is a nested array holding the field’s corresponding configuration.
 The field configuration for the input of the name of an organization would be as follows:

 'name' => [ 'exclude' => false, 'label' => 'LLL:EXT:sjr_offers/Resources/Private/Language/locallang_db.xml:tx_sjroffers_domain_model_organization.name', 'config' => [ 'type' => 'input', 'size' => 20, 'eval' => 'trim,required', 'max' => 256 ], ],

-from the field’s type.
-This contains foremostly the field label (
+of the field’s type.
+This contains foremostly the field label (label), the

 conditions for the visibility of the field (

 field name is, in our case, localized and will be taken from a language file

 config contains the field type and its corresponding

 configuration.
 TYPO3 provides a great range of pre-defined field types, e.g.

 text fields, date fields, or selection fields.
 Each and every type has its own

 presentation and procession options.
 Consecutively, you will find a list of all